 Tanya Warren is entering her 11th season as the head coach of the UNI Panther women’s basketball team.
 Warren is a three-time Missouri Valley Conference Coach of the Year and has guided the Panthers to league regular season titles in 2010-11 and 2015-16.

-Warren has compiled an overall coaching mark of 162-130 – ranking her second all-time in victories in school history and No. 10 in the MVC.
+Warren has compiled an overall coaching mark of 186-139 – ranking her first all-time in victories in school history and No. 10 in the MVC.

-With Warren leading the way, the Panthers have also won two MVC Tournament championships (2010, 2011) and have finished in the top-half of league standings in seven consecutive seasons.
-She has led the program to seven straight seasons with 17 or more wins along with coaching seven different all-conference selections.
-Warren has also instilled the word "student" into her programs, finishing in the top-15 in the country in team GPA in seven of the last eight seasons.
+With Warren leading the way, the Panthers have also won two MVC Tournament championships (2010, 2011) and have finished in the top-half of league standings in eight-consecutive seasons.
+She has led the program to eight-straight seasons with 17 or more wins along with coaching seven different all-conference selections.
+Warren has also instilled the word "student" into her programs, finishing in the top-15 in the country in team GPA in eight of the last nine seasons.

 In 2015-16, Warren coached the Panthers to its second regular-season MVC title, earning her third MVC Coach of the Year honor.
 The Panthers finished the season in the third round of the WNIT, suffering a one-point loss to eventual WNIT champion South Dakota.
 UNI recorded a final record of 24-11 and 15-3 in conference play, the second most Valley wins and second most wins overall in school history.
 She saw Madison Weekly and Amber Sorenson earn first-team all-conference honors.
 Weekly won MVC Scholar-Athlete of the Year award.